 Leesa offers free standard shipping within the United States.
 White Glove delivery, which includes old mattress removal, is $150.
 International shipping to Canada, Germany, and the UK is available for an additional charge.

 Leesa mattresses are made to order in the United States, and typically ship within three to six business days.
 Once shipped, the company sends an email with tracking information.
-The mattress is shipped as a bed in a box.
+The mattress is shipped as a mattress in a box.

 Helix Shipping Policies

 Helix ships to the United States for free.
 In-home delivery and setup is available in the contiguous United States for $149.
 Old mattress removal can be added to this service for $75.
 Orders shipped to Canada incur a $250 charge plus customs tax.